-Alberto de Agostini National Park marks the final point of the Andes Mountains: the longest continental mountain chain in the world.
-Spanning the entire length of South America, they start in Venezuela in the north and cover 4,300 mi (7,000 km) before they finally plunge into the ocean within the park.
+Alberto de Agostini National Park marks the final point of the Andes Mountains, the longest continental mountain chain in the world.
+Spanning the entire length of South America, they start in Venezuela in the north and cover 7,000 km (4,300 mi) before they finally plunge into the ocean within the park.

-The park is named after one of the most important Salesian priests in Chilean history, Father Alberto Maria De Agostini.
-The Italian missionary, explorer, photographer and writer is known for his discoveries, photographs and maps of the region.
+The park is named after Father Alberto Maria De Agostini, an Italian missionary, explorer, photographer, and writer known for his discoveries, photographs, and region maps.

-Alberto de Agostini National Park is located 80 nautical miles (148 km) southwest of Punta Arenas, the nearest city, in Magallanes y la Antártica Chilena region, stretching over three provinces: (Magallanes, Tierra del Fuego and Antártica Chilena).
+The National Park is located in the Magallanes y la Antártica Chilena region, 148 km (80 miles) southwest of Punta Arenas.
+The protected area stretches over three provinces: Magallanes, Tierra del Fuego, and Antártica Chilena.

 Tierra del Fuego experiences extreme weather.
-The climate of the park is classified as subpolar oceanic climate and is wet, cold and windy.
+The park's climate is classified as subpolar oceanic, wet, cold, and windy.

 Several tidewater glaciers and steep fjords can be found in the park.
-It also comprises the Gordon, Cook and Londonderry islands, as well as part of Hoste Island.
+It also comprises the Gordon, Cook, and Londonderry Islands and part of Hoste Island.

-Alberto de Agostini National Park features a highly irregular coastline, which is deeply indented by fjords.
-The centerpiece of the park is the Cordillera Darwin, whose slopes drop precipitously to the sea.
-The Darwin range is dominated by Monte Darwin and Monte Sarmiento.
-The valleys not filled by the sea are covered by glaciers, which also occupy small high plateaus.
+Alberto de Agostini National Park features a highly irregular coastline deeply indented by fjords.
+The park's centerpiece is the Cordillera Darwin, whose slopes drop precipitously to the sea.
+Monte Darwin and Monte Sarmiento dominate the Darwin range.
+The valleys not filled by the sea are covered by glaciers, occupying small high plateaus.

 Much of the landscape of the park has been sculpted by glaciers.
 The largest glacier is the Marinelli, which is in a state of retreat as of 2008.
 One of the most stunning portions of the park is the Seno Pía, an embayment of the Beagle Channel.

-The glaciers and mountains in this area form an amazing scenery, which also comprises the majestic Mount Darwin.
-The most famous of the Alberto de Agostini National Park's glaciers is the tidewater Marinelli Glacier, which spills from the Darwin Mountains and the Darwin Ice Sheet into Ainsworth Bay.
+The glaciers and mountains in this area form fantastic scenery, comprising the majestic Mount Darwin.
+The Alberto de Agostini National Park's most famous glacier is the tidewater Marinelli Glacier, which spills from the Darwin Mountains and the Darwin Ice Sheet into Ainsworth Bay.

 Another glacier-related highlight of the park is the "Avenue of the Glaciers" or "Glacier Alley," where the word "avenue" or "alley" is used in a figurative sense - describing part of the north-west arm of the Beagle Channel where it is possible to view several glaciers along the north shore.

-Alberto de Agostini National Park is part of the Magellanic subpolar forests ecoregion which began to grow around 10,000 years ago when the glaciers formerly covering the area began their retreat.
-This pristine coastal ecosystem is home to various species of trees such as the coihue (nothofagus betuloides) and canelo (drimys winteri).
+Alberto de Agostini National Park is part of the Magellanic subpolar forests ecoregion, which grew around 10,000 years ago when the glaciers formerly covering the area started their retreat.
+This pristine coastal ecosystem is home to various species of trees, such as the coihue (nothofagus betuloides) and Canelo (drimys winteri).

-Mammals found in the park include the Culpeo or Andean fox (lycalopex culpaeus), the South American gray fox (lycalopex griseus), also known as the Patagonian fox, the marine otter (lontra felina), known locally as chungungo, the South American sea lion, the southern elephant seals, the leopard seal (hydrurga leptonyx), the Chilean dolphin (cephalorhynchus eutropia, also known as the black dolphin or tonina), the Burmeister's porpoise (phocoena spinipinnis), Peale's dolphin (lagenorhynchus australis), the humpback whale (megaptera novaeangliae), and the guanaco (lama guanicoe).
+Mammals found in the park include the Culpeo or Andean fox (lycalopex culpaeus), the South American gray fox (lycalopex griseus), also known as the Patagonian fox, the marine otter (lontra felina), known locally as chungungo, the South American sea lion, the southern elephant seals, the leopard seal (hydrurga leptonyx), the Chilean dolphin (cephalorhynchus eutropia), also known as the black dolphin, the Burmeister's porpoise (phocoena spinipinnis), Peale's dolphin (lagenorhynchus australis), the humpback whale (megaptera novaeangliae), and the guanaco (lama guanicoe).

 Seabirds include the southern royal albatross (diomedea epomophora), the Magellanic woodpecker (campephilus magellanicus), the white-crested elaenia (elaenia albiceps), the cormorant, the austral thrush (turdus falcklandii) or Magellan thrush, among many others.

-The mosaic of terrestrial ecosystems includes evergreen broadleaf forests, deciduous forests, alpine habitats with formations of cushion plants and lichens, a complex of tundra formations ranging from Juncaceae wetlands to Sphagnum peat bogs, glaciers and snowdrifts, and a series of freshwater ecosystems.
+The mosaic of terrestrial ecosystems includes evergreen broadleaf forests, deciduous forests, alpine habitats with cushion plants and lichens formations, a complex of tundra formations ranging from Juncaceae wetlands to Sphagnum peat bogs, glaciers, and snowdrifts, and a series of freshwater ecosystems.

-These ecosystems are located in an insular system, in the middle of an intricate system of fjords, channels, estuaries and bays.
-In this regional heterogeneity several types of intertidal systems are distinguished with extensive meadows and belts of brown seaweed (Macrocystis pyrifera).
+These ecosystems are in an insular system in the middle of an intricate system of fjords, channels, estuaries, and bays.
+In this regional heterogeneity, several types of intertidal systems are distinguished, with extensive meadows and belts of brown seaweed (Macrocystis pyrifera).